 - There will be no change to your customer’s sum assured or other policy benefits.

 - If a claim is made during the repayment period, we’ll deduct the outstanding amount from the claim payment – as is our normal process.

-If your customer’s financial hardship is expected to last longer than 3 months, it may be more appropriate for you to consider other contractual options with them under their policy terms and conditions where there may be options to permanently alter the policy benefits with a corresponding impact to customer premium.
+If your customer’s financial hardship is expected to last longer than 3 months, it may be more appropriate for you to consider other contractual options with them under their policy terms and conditions where there may be options to permanently alter the policy benefits with a corresponding impact to customer payment.
 We’ll let customers know that seeking advice from their Financial Adviser is important if they are in any doubt as to the most appropriate course of action for their individual circumstances.

-We hope that by offering this premium flexibility, together we can make sure customers can maintain their cover at a time when they may need it most.
+We hope that by offering this payment flexibility, together we can make sure customers can maintain their cover at a time when they may need it most.
 For more information please visit our website or speak to your Aviva contact.